eguneys/lheadsup-play/STORY.md

 I built a benchmark that let's all players mash up and see how well they do against each other.
 The code is not well written but it's ok.

 There is no clear strategy or tactics that can be applied in a game of poker, as opposed to chess.
 It is often mentioned that good players get an edge in the long term.
 But the "long term" is vague.
-From what I understand we can built 2 types of advanced poker strategy that would eventually gets an edge against simple strategies and hopefully against human players as well.
+From what I understand we can build 2 types of advanced poker strategy that would eventually gets an edge against simple strategies and hopefully against human players as well.
 One is the often mentioned "Game Theory Optimal" game play, this will make the decisions based on pot odds and the strength of the hand, and gets an eventual edge against deviating players in the long term.
 This type of play is called unexploitable solid play.
 The second and our ultimate goal with this project, is a player that will consider the history of the rounds, and hopefully actually exploit the various tendencies opponent makes.
 This assumption is the whole point of all the efforts we put into this AI project.
 I have played poker mostly for fun and trust in my decent skills, but I have no experience if this would actually work.

 ## A Serious attempt at MCTS Poker AI